Randomize Statement in VBA

 Example #1

-To get random numbers, all we need to do is to add the simple one-liner “Randomize” before the RND function.
+To get random numbers, we need to add the simple one-liner “Randomize” before the RND function.

 Code: